denisrosset/qdimsum/docs/README.md

 QDimSum
 =======

 This package is maintained by Denis Rosset, Armin Tavakoli and Marc-Olivier Renou.
-The companion paper is available on the [arXiv](https://arxiv.org/search/quant-ph?searchtype=author&query=Rosset%2C+D) (note: **reference needs update**).
+The companion paper is available on the [arXiv](https://arxiv.org/search/quant-ph?searchtype=author&query=Rosset%2C+D) (note: **paper will be on arXiv the week of July 23**).

 The project is licensed under the [3-Clause BSD License](https://github.com/denisrosset/qdimsum/blob/master/LICENSE.txt).
 If you use that software to produce research outcomes, we'd really appreciate a citation to the paper mentioned above.